geeknik/ai-tab-grouper/README.md

 In the options page, you can customize:

-- Grouping Algorithm: Choose between TF-IDF, BM25, or Keyphrase Extraction
+- Grouping Algorithm: Choose between TF-IDF, BM25, Keyphrase Extraction, or LSA
 - Similarity Threshold: Adjust how similar tabs need to be to be grouped together
 - Automatic Grouping Interval: Set how often the extension should attempt to group tabs
 - Maximum Group Name Length: Limit the length of automatically generated group names
 - BM25 Parameters (k1 and b): Fine-tune the BM25 algorithm if selected
+- LSA Dimensions: Adjust the number of dimensions used for semantic analysis when using LSA

 To access the settings, right-click the extension icon and select "Options", or use the "Open Settings" button in the popup.